JamesB0T/Windsensor_WiFi_1000/README.md

 ## What is the current status?

-I have completed many tasks but still not everything is perfect or finished so far.
+I have completed many tasks but still not everything is perfect so far.

 - [x] Technical recherche
 - [x] Evaluation of function